MENU

 Resident birds are birds that stay and live in the same place all year round.
 However, just because the same type of bird can be seen all the time does not mean that the same individuals stay there (for example, sparrows can be seen in the same place all year round, but they are migratory).
 Even though they are resident birds, they come and go within Japan.

-A member of the resident bird family, the titmouse is the most commonly seen in the forest.
+The most common resident bird seen in the forest is the titmouse.
 It is characterized by a single black line running from its breast to its belly.
-This pattern looks like a tie.
-There are many other members of the tit family, such as the kogarara, ruffed tit, ruffed tit, titmouse, and enaga, which are collectively known as the tit family.
+This pattern looks as if it is wearing a tie.
+There are many other species of tits in the tit family, such as the kotara, higara, yamagara, gojyukara, and enaga, all of which are collectively referred to as the tit family.

-Woodpeckers perched vertically on tree trunks to feed are also common.
-The red-headed woodpecker, with its black back and white inverted “figure eight” pattern, the blue-headed woodpecker, with its light green color, and the pygmy woodpecker, about the size of a sparrow, are also common.
+There are also many species of woodpeckers that perch perpendicularly on tree trunks to feed.
+The red-headed woodpecker, with its conspicuous white inverted “figure eight” pattern on its black back, the blue-headed woodpecker, which is light green in color, and the woodpecker, which is about the size of a sparrow, are also frequently seen.

-(Other resident birds seen include: buzzards, mountain lions, wood pigeons, owls, cicadas, wagtails, wagtails, shrikes, kinglets, wrens, wrens, wagtails, sparrows, jays, etc.)
+(Other resident birds include: buzzards, mountain lions, rufous turtledoves, turtledoves, owls, Japanese bush cicadas, wagtails, shrikes, kinglets, wrens, wrens, Japanese night herons, sparrows, jays, and others.)

 ■ Winter Birds Birds that migrate from the north to overwinter in winter.

-In addition, ducks such as teal rest on the surface of Kumoba Pond in winter.
-(Other winter birds that can be seen at Kumoba Pond include the Kashirahaka, the Reverdin’s Blue, the White-throated Thrush, the White-winged Stint, the Mahiwa, the Bewick’s Flycatcher, the Brown-crowned Nightjar, and the Yellow-breasted Nyctereutes.)
+In addition, ducks and other ducklings rest on the surface of Kumoba Pond in winter.
+(Other winter birds that can be seen here include the Kashirahaka, the Reverdin’s Blue, the White-throated Thrush, the White-winged Blackbird, the Mahiwa, the White-throated Flycatcher, the Brown-crowned Nightjar, the Yellow-rumped Lapwing, and the Yellow-rumped Lapwing.)

 Pickup Site